Skip to main content

 Feedback gathered on a draft Dolores Canyon National Conservation Area map

-In an effort to balance resource conservation with multiple-use principles and economic vitality, Mesa and Montrose counties developed a draft map for a northern Dolores Canyon National Conservation Area ("NCA") as an alternative to the Dolores Canyon National Monument proposition.
+In an effort to balance resource conservation with multiple-use principles and economic vitality, Mesa and Montrose counties, along with a work group, developed a draft map for a northern Dolores Canyon National Conservation Area ("NCA") as an alternative to the Dolores Canyon National Monument proposition.
 The draft Dolores Canyon National Conservation Area is 29,806 acres, including 7,043 acres in the southern portion of the proposed NCA, and 22,763 acres north of the Paradox Valley.

 As another starting place for conversation, we gathered input on areas that deserve greater protection, access concerns, etc. The draft map, is available on the Dolores Canyons mapping tool.